-Golden Hill State Park is located in Barker, New York along the shores of Lake Ontario.
+Golden Hill State Park is located in Barker, New York along the shores of Lake Ontario, adjacent to the Canadian border.
 This scenic area is known as the Niagara Region of the state because of its proximity to Niagara Falls.
 RV campers and recreational enthusiasts will enjoy the beautiful lake-front scenery and the abundant activities happening in and around the park.
 The park operates year-round, but some facilities, like the campground, operate on a seasonal schedule.

 Golden Hill State Park is known for its historical Thirty Mile Lighthouse, a fully operational lighthouse cottage that visitors can rent year-round.
 The lighthouse, once a beacon along the shores of Lake Ontario didn’t guide mariners to a safe port, but rather, it steered mariners around the shallows of the lake, protecting their boats from damage.
 Within recent years, after the restoration process completed, the lighthouse’s new beacon became active in the lantern room, and guests who stay in this once-fully functioning lighthouse can now enjoy the beacon without the trouble of tending to and maintaining the light overnight.

-During the cold and snowy winter months, the park is open for winter activities such as snowmobiling, snowshoeing, and cross country skiing.
+During the cold and snowy winter months, the park is open for winter activities such as snowmobiling, snowshoeing, and cross-country skiing.
 Winter guests should always be aware of the risk of winter activities and prepare for any inclement weather by paying attention to local weather reports as well as packing appropriately for winter outdoor recreation.
 Recreationists can venture out on any of the five miles of trails located within the park.
-For specific winter activity information as well as park operations and park fees, contact the park office.

 Do you love to duck hunt?
 During hunting season, permitted hunters are allowed to hunt waterfowl, pheasant, and small game on Golden Hill State Park Land.
 Interested hunters should participate and complete one of the state’s Waterfowl Identification courses before acquiring the proper documentation to hunt in the area.
 For information on hunting, duck blind permit rules, and blind duck drawings, contact the park or the New York State Department of Environmental Conservation.